These rich and creamy Bailey’s Irish Cream Truffles are so good and perfect for any holiday or special occasion.

 - Whisk in the egg yolks until mixture thickens; then whisk in the butter.

-- Refrigerate in an airtight container overnight our until firm.
+- Refrigerate in an airtight container for 4 hours or up to overnight until firm.

-- Mold the mixture into 3/4" balls and place on a baking sheet lined with parchment paper.
+- Mold the mixture into 3/4-inch balls and place on a baking sheet lined with parchment paper.

 - Combine the cocoa powder and confectioners sugar in a small bowl; then roll the balls to coat.